grafana/agent/docs/sources/flow/reference/components/loki.process.md

 If the specified action is `"drop"`, the metric `loki_process_dropped_lines_total` is incremented with every line dropped.
-By default, the reason label is `match_stage`, but a custom reason can be provided by using the `drop_counter_reason` argument.
+By default, the reason label is `"match_stage"`, but a custom reason can be provided by using the `drop_counter_reason` argument.

 Let's see this in action, with the following log lines and stages